 Vitamine C contre les radicaux libres.

-Free radicals are highly reactive species that oxidize the cells of the epidermis.
-This phenomenon has a name, it is oxidative stress.
-It is one of the causes of accelerated aging of the epidermis.
-Vitamin C is a substance with the benefit of neutralizing free radicals and thus slowing down the appearance of wrinkles.
-In focus.
+Free radicals are highly reactive species that oxidise the cells of the epidermis.
+This phenomenon is known as oxidative stress.
+It is one of the causes of accelerated ageing of the epidermis.
+Vitamin C is a substance capable of neutralising free radicals and thus slowing the appearance of wrinkles.
+Let's delve deeper.

 Free Radicals: Definition and Origin.

 Free radicals are reactive oxygen species naturally produced by the body.
-Nevertheless, when cells are confronted with stress, they produce them in an excessive way.
-There are many sources of stress, the main ones being exposure to UVA rays, pollution, smoking, and a diet too rich in fats and sugars.
+However, when cells are faced with a stress, they produce them in excessive amounts.
+The sources of stress are numerous, the main ones being exposure to UVA, pollution, smoking, and a diet too rich in fats and/or sugars.

-Free radicals are particularly unstable molecules because of their single electron.
-They tend to react with other molecules to form an electron pair, and then cause damage to cells, DNA and proteins in the body.
-Aging is thus accelerated and wrinkles appear on the surface of the skin.
+Free radicals are particularly unstable molecules due to their single electron.
+They tend to react with other molecules to form an electron pair, and consequently cause damage to the body's cells, DNA, and proteins.
+This accelerates ageing and wrinkles appear on the skin's surface.

-Vitamin C, or L-ascorbic acid, is a water-soluble vitamin derived from the metabolism of glucose, present in the body and essential to its proper functioning.
-When applied to the skin, the skin benefits from its protection from oxidative stress.
-Its mechanism of action is based on a sequential donation of its electrons to neutralize free radicals.
-Moreover, several studies have shown that this molecule reduces the production of free radicals such as superoxide radicals, hydroxyl radicals and simple oxygen molecules.
-Thus, it is relevant to apply a vitamin C treatment in the morning to protect the skin from external aggressions.
+Vitamin C, or L-ascorbic acid, is a water-soluble vitamin derived from glucose metabolism, present in the body and essential for its proper functioning.
+When applied topically, it protects the skin from oxidative stress.
+Its mechanism of action relies on a sequential donation of its electrons to neutralise free radicals.
+Moreover, several studies have shown that this molecule reduces the production of free radicals such as superoxide radicals, hydroxyl radicals, and simple oxygen molecules.
+Therefore, it is relevant to apply a vitamin C treatment in the morning to protect one's skin from external aggressions.

-In order to protect your skin from the excessive production of free radicals, we advise you to benefit from a vitamin C skin care product in the morning and evening.
-Typology has developed five products containing this active ingredient in different concentrations: the radiance face serum, the antioxidant face cream, the radiance tonic, the tinted serum and the wrinkle and firmness loss serum.
+In order to protect your skin from excessive production of free radicals, we advise you to use a Vitamin C skincare product both morning and evening.
+Typology has developed five products containing this active ingredient at various concentrations: the radiance face serum, the antioxidant face cream, the radiance toner, the tinted serum and the Serum for wrinkles and loss of firmness.

 Sources